-There are virtues in preparing a location announcement in advance because variations can be used with employees and other audiences.
-If the event is big enough to eventually spark public interest, that announcement can be speedily volunteered to the media.
+There are virtues in preparing a press release in advance to allow for variations to be used with employees and other audiences.
+If the event does spark public interest, that announcement can be speedily volunteered to the media.
 Doing so would be in line with a pro-active communications style, which helps a company’s image far better than failing to provide a timely response.

-Joe has served as a press spokesperson for multi-state real estate transactions when ownership changed on the 644-mile Boston-New York-Washington rail line, when manufacturing facilities in New York, Ohio and Florida were sold or closed, and in crisis communications roles during product recalls, accidents, natural disasters, legal disputes and labor stoppages.
+Joe Vranich has served as a press spokesperson for multi-state real estate transactions during an ownership change on the 644-mile Boston-New York-Washington rail line; when manufacturing plants in New York, Ohio and Florida were closed; and in crisis communications roles during product recalls, accidents, natural disasters, legal disputes and labor stoppages.

 Today, he helps clients fashion statements for media, employees and public officials should a company not want to run the risk of alerting employees by relying on in-house PR staff or lawyers to do such writing.